2jacobtan/bankSimu/README.md

 Refer to https://www.desmos.com/calculator/gqdoaxeo4i for graphs of CDF and PDF.

+Edit: slice sampling was technically not the right approach.
+Inverse Transform Sampling is what I should have used on the CDF.

 # Other thoughts:
 Have never encountered such a problem before, and took a while to explore different possible ways of solving the problem.